ashleychilders/project_final2_childers_ashley/README.md

 - http://pixar.wikia.com/wiki/Pizza_Planet
     - I used this site for content for Pizza Planet (images and text).
 -http://www.w3schools.com/css/css_padding.asp
 	-Always use this site for refresher on combining padding.

 **Comments**

 1.)
-With this assignment I felt really comfortable using git.
-Compared to last week, I completed this assignment much faster and I think it has to do with understanding git better.
+We spoke in class about the error in my css for "background-image" being duplicated on my button gradients.

 2.)
-This is the first course in the program that has touched on how to set up a site with responsive design which I am very, very interested in as all web designers should be.
+With my style prototype I wanted to incorporate somewhat realistic text elements to the restuarant to get a better look and feel for how the content will work.

 3.)
-I debated on whether to add screen after media or leave it blank, I decided to go with "@media only screen and".
+I incorporated colors through borders and backrounds in elements.